California Foreclosure Timeline 2026 | NOD to Auction

 • Must be a legitimate, fully executed purchase agreement

-• Purchase price must equal or exceed total debt secured by the property
+• Purchase price must equal or exceed the unpaid balance of all recorded obligations secured by the property

 • Must be submitted at least 5 business days before sale date